 Dental Hygienist courses provide the foundation knowledge and skills required for practice.
 Typically, classes focus on giving an overview of the discipline and tackle dental hygiene theory and practice.

-The Theory and Practice course focuses on equipment, sanitation, and infection control and procedures in the dental hygienist profession.
+The Theory and Practice course focus on equipment, sanitation, and infection control and procedures in the dental hygienist profession.
 It also entails lecture sessions and laboratory work.

 The Oral Physiology and Anatomy courses involve an in-depth study of the anatomy and physiology of the oral cavity.
 In the Oral Pathology course, students are tasked to research oral cavity diseases, symptoms, and preventive measures.
 Students also learn about patient diagnosis and methods for treating oral cavity diseases.